Politics of Rhodesia: Politics in Rhodesia

 The RP group did not contest the 1977 general election because many of its activists had either been taken into one or other of various forms of detention or had been forced into exile.
 Michael Auret was expelled from Rhodesia in 1976 and told that he would be arrested immediately if he returned.
 Auret was unable to return home until 1980.
 The Rhodesian government was never tolerant of dissent throughout the UDI period, but it became positively repressive as the final debacle approached.
 The liberal former Prime Minister Garfield Todd and members of his family were subject to various forms of detention and house arrest.

-The final political events in white Rhodesia were the 1977 general election and the 1979 referendum on extending equal voting rights to all citizens.
+The final political events in white Rhodesia were the 1977 Rhodesian general election and the 1979 constitutional referendum on extending equal voting rights to all citizens.
 An extreme right wing group known as the Rhodesian Action Party ('RAP') opposed the RF in the election and campaigned for a No vote in the referendum.
 The RAP group favoured a continuation of white minority rule and undertaking extreme military measures to win the Bush War.
 RAP attracted significant electoral support (15% of the referendum vote).

 Some non-militant black groups and individuals contested and won B roll seats (often under the title "ANC Independent").
 Under the 1969 constitution, the B roll was reserved exclusively for non-Europeans.
-This black political grouping was one of those that participated in the 1979 'internal settlement'.
+This black political grouping was one of those that participated in the 1979 Internal Settlement.
 Association with the UDI state and with the internal settlement carried a collaborationist stigma that would damage the credibility of the black politicians involved.

 The end of Rhodesia

-When white minority rule was no longer tenable, Rhodesia moved first to a form of power sharing ('the internal settlement') and then to majority rule.
-At this point Rhodesia ceased to exist as a political entity and was replaced by Zimbabwe.
+When white minority rule was no longer tenable, Rhodesia moved first to a form of power sharing ('the internal settlement') and then to majority rule (see 1979 Rhodesian general election).
+At this point Rhodesia ceased to exist as a political entity and was replaced by Zimbabwe Rhodesia.

 The end of UDI and of the Bush War were associated with an abrupt transfer of power to the insurgent backed, black political parties in 1980.
 Some observers feel that this resulted in some of the more stable elements in black civil society being marginalised.
 Consequently, Zimbabwe was not able to enjoy benefits of a managed transfer to democracy of the kind that took place in comparable neighbouring countries such as Botswana and South Africa.